Skip to main content

 Compare the best website graders of 2026.
 We tested Foglift, HubSpot, Nibbler, GTmetrix, Google Lighthouse, and more.

-A website grader audits your site and tells you what's working, what's broken, and what to fix first.
-But not all graders are created equal.
-Some only check performance.
+A website grader audits your site and tells you what is working, what needs attention, and what to fix first.
+This page is the ranked tool comparison.
+For a score-by-score explainer, see our free website grader guide.
+Some graders only check performance.
 Others miss security entirely.
-And almost none check whether your site is ready for AI search engines like ChatGPT, Perplexity, and Google AI Overviews.
+Almost none check whether your site is ready for AI search engines like ChatGPT, Perplexity, and Google AI Overviews.

 We tested the top 7 website graders of 2026 to help you pick the right one.
 Here's how they stack up.